PFC Beroe Stara Zagora

-Professional Football Club Beroe Stara Zagora, better known as just Beroe (Берое), is a Bulgarian professional association football club based in Stara Zagora, that competes in the First League, the top division of the Bulgarian football league system.
+Professional Football Club Beroe Stara Zagora, better known as just Beroe (Берое), is a Bulgarian professional association football club based in Stara Zagora, that competes in the Second League, second division of the Bulgarian football league system.
 The club was founded in 1916 under the name Vereya.
 The club's colours are green and white.

 Since then the home ground of Beroe has been the homonymous Stadion Beroe in Stara Zagora with a seating capacity of 12,128.
 Beroe were the 1986 champions of Bulgaria and they also won the Bulgarian Cup twice in 2010 and 2013.
 In terms of international achievements, Beroe hold the record for Balkans Cups titles, having won the tournament four times.
 The club's most noted and successful player is Petko Petkov, 2 times A Group Top Scorer: 1974 (with 20 goals) and 1976 (with 19 goals).

 History

 100 year anniversary of the club postage stamp.

 Football was played in Stara Zagora as early as 1916, however with no organized championship in Bulgaria until the late 1920s, numerous clubs enjoyed regional success in those early years for the game in both the city and Bulgaria itself.
 Beroe can trace its roots back to 4 May 1924, when it was founded as Beroya, after the merger of two other clubs – Borislav and Rekord.

 The club withstood the almost constant chaos and strife of the times, often caused by numerous shifts in the political regimes of Bulgaria, and despite many mergers and name changes throughout the first four decades of its history, it is constantly among the top 3 clubs in the city.
 It has also often been the platform for attempts to unite all the clubs in Stara Zagora, which foreshadowed its role and meaning for the city in the years to come.

 The establishment of an organized league to determine the champion of Bulgaria in the late 40s coincided with the consolidation of football in Stara Zagora, the city finally seeing a one single strong club emerge to represent it at the highest level of Bulgarian football.
 That club was Beroe, at first bearing the names of Udarnik and Botev, before finally restoring its old name in 1959.